Samsung/Tizen.NET/_posts/2019-01-04-How-to-package-UI-and-service-apps.md

   </PropertyGroup>
 ```

-**Note:** It's based on Tizen 5.0.
+**Note:** This solution is based on Tizen 5.0.
 If your application is based on Tizen 4.0, `TargetFramework` should be `tizen40` instead of `tizen50`.

-After modification, you can clean and build all projects by going to `Build` -> `Rebuild Solution`.
+After modification, navigate to `Build` -> `Rebuild Solution`.

-## Launching the Applications
+## Launch the applications
-UI (e.g. Xamarin.Forms) application should explicitly invoke your Service application because it does not launch automatically.
+The UI (that is, Xamarin.Forms) application explicitly invokes your service application, because it does not launch automatically.

-To do this, the mandatory privilege for application launch should be defined in the `tizen-manifest.xml` file as follows:
+Define the mandatory privilege for application launch in the `tizen-manifest.xml` file as follows:

 ![][app_launch_priv]

-Then, UI application can launch Service applicati on (e.g. application id: org.tizen.example.ServiceApp) by executing the following code.
+The UI application can then launch the service application (for example, application id: org.tizen.example.ServiceApp) by executing the following code:

 ```c#
 AppControl appcontrol = new AppControl